Florianthu91/MSP1/README.md

 * Design:

-  * Colour Scheme: the two main colours used for the website are red and white which are the traditional colours of Cork.
+  * Colour Scheme: Various as the background picture has a lot of different colors, the photo was taken at sunset.

   * Typography: to be confirmed.